ATOM-Arm/docs/standardization/Contributing/branching.md

 - [ ] The CI pipeline passed successfully (if any)

 ---

-## 🤖 Contribution Tips

-- Always pull the latest changes from `main` before starting (`git pull origin main`)
-- Use **Squash Merge** to keep a clean commit history
-- Make atomic and meaningful commits
-- Keep branches small and focused

----

-## 💬 Contact the Team

-If you have any questions, suggestions, or issues, feel free to open an issue or contact the project maintainers.

-Thanks for being part of the ATOM project! 🚀
----

-- Pull Requests without this convention will be denied.

 ### Short Branches
 These branches are created from the long branches and serve specific features and bug fixes.